Board of Trustees

 Father Rex Arnold:

-Father Rex Arnold is the pastor of St. John Nepomuk Catholic Church in Yukon.
+Father Rex Arnold is the pastor of Christ The King in Oklahoma City.
 Father Arnold attended the University of Central Oklahoma, Conception Seminary, and Notre Dame Seminary in New Orleans.

 Father Arnold serves on the Facilities Planning Commission for the new Blessed Stanley Rother Shrine.
 Additionally he works with Compassionate Hands and the Ministerial Alliance in Yukon, as well as the MSM Board of Trustees.
 He is also a member of the Knights of Holy Sepulchre of Jerusalem.